Charlize Theron: Endorsements

 Having signed a deal with John Galliano in 2004, Theron replaced Estonian model Tiiu Kuik as the spokeswoman in the J'Adore advertisements by Christian Dior.
+In June 2024, Dior announced Theron will no longer be the face of J'Adore and be replaced by Barbadian singer and businesswoman Rihanna.
 In 2018, she appeared in a new advertisement for Dior J'adore.
 From October 2005 to December 2006, Theron earned US$3 million for the use of her image in a worldwide print media advertising campaign for Raymond Weil watches.
 In February 2006, she and her production company were sued by Weil for breach of contract.
 The lawsuit was settled on 4 November 2008.
 In 2018, Theron joined Brad Pitt, Daniel Wu and Adam Driver as brand ambassadors for Breitling, dubbed the Breitling Cinema Squad.

 Personal life

 In 2007, Theron became a naturalised citizen of the United States, while retaining her South African citizenship.

-Theron has adopted two children: a daughter in March 2012 and another daughter in July 2015.
+Theron adopted two children: a daughter in March 2012 and another daughter in July 2015.
 She has been interested in adoption since childhood, when she became aware of orphanages and the overflowing numbers of children in them.
 In April 2019, Theron revealed that Jackson, then seven years old, is a transgender girl.
 She said of her daughters, "They were born who they are and exactly where in the world both of them get to find themselves as they grow up, and who they want to be, is not for me to decide".